 He did, and we were all very pleased with it.
 We liked the way there were little things coming out of people's ears, and how he'd collaged things on a small scale while the drawings were on a big scale.
 He also knew us well enough to capture us rather beautifully in the drawings.
 We were flattered.

 John Lennon telephoned Klaus Voormann, inviting him to work on The Beatles' artwork.
 He visited the group in the studio, where they played him the Revolver recordings for inspiration.

 The artist chose black and white in an act of rebellion against the fashion for psychedelic covers.
 He worked from his studio at 29 Parliament Hill, London, where for two weeks he developed his concepts using pen and ink.

 Voormann wanted The Beatles' hair to be the focus, and drew likenesses of the group from memory.
 He then placed photos in and around the drawings.

 John, Paul and I devoted an evening to sifting through an enormous pile of newspapers and magazines for pictures of The Beatles, after which we cut out the faces and glued them all together.
 Our handiwork was later superimposed onto a line drawing by Klaus Voormann, their old friend in Hamburg.

 Friend to The Beatles

 The Beatles loved Voormann's "scrapbook collage" artwork, and the group's manager Brian Epstein was so overcome that he cried tears of joy.
 Voormann's payment for the album cover was just £40.
 He did, however, win Grammy Award for Best Album Cover, Graphic Arts in 1967.

-Bizarrely, in Russia the album was issued with a different collage adorning Voorman’s drawings.
+In Russia the album was issued with a different collage overlaid onto Voorman's drawings.